 Ultimately, Benavides writes to document, to archive, and to hold space for what has been lost.
 Most of all, she writes for the women in her family--

-She holds a BA / MFA in English from Mills College.
+She is a LAMBDA Literary Fellow dropout, but holds a MFA from Mills College.
 Her work can also be found at Third Woman Press’ zine Gonna Be Alright (Vol. 2), Fat City Review, Ground Protest Poetry, The Feminist Wire, Foglifter Journal, and Anxy Magazine.